apprenticeharper/DeDRM_tools/ReadMe_First.txt

 ---------------------------------------------------------------
 This application is a stand-alone DRM removal application for Mac OS X users.

-For instructions, see the "DeDRM ReadMe.rtf" file in the DeDRM_Application_Macintosh folder.
+For instructions, see the "DeDRM ReadMe.rtf" file in the DeDRM_Macintosh_Application folder.

 N.B.
 Mac OS X 10.4 users need to take extra steps before using the application, see the ReadMe.